ryjen/prep-cli/README.md

 - [ ] dependencies will be better as a tree rather than a list (need a good graph lib)
 - [ ] consider sqlite storage
 - [ ] test suite
-- [✓] convert plugins to compiled language
+- [x] convert plugins to compiled language
 - [ ] plugins may need to be interactive, currently not supported
 - [-] repository cleanup (builds, old versions, etc) (2018-03-05 partially done)
 - [ ] clion/intellij plugin